-Can you successfully keep quiet about issues when you sell a business?
+What do you have to disclose when you sell a business?

 The way company share sales are meant to work and the way they can end up applying are not always the same.

 The way share sales should work is that problems ought to be disclosed before the contract is signed.
-There is a system within the English legal system designed to encourage disclosure as we explain below.
-There is often a price adjustment following disclosure.
+English law encourages disclosure as we explain below.
+Disclosure is a contentious area in many sales of business transactions as buyers often try to negotiate a price adjustment after certain disclosures are made.

-By a seller disclosing information against the warranties in a disclosure letter, his risk is reduced as a buyer is unable to pursue any claims against a seller if he suffers a loss for a breach of a warranty.
-A prudent buyer should consider that whilst a disclosure may mean there is an increased risk being purchased, a buyer can use this as an opportunity to negotiate a lower purchase price.
+By a seller disclosing information against the warranties in a disclosure letter, the seller’s risk is reduced as a buyer is unable to pursue any claims against that seller for a loss for a breach of a warranty.
+A prudent buyer should consider that whilst a disclosure may mean there is an increased risk he/she/they can use this as an opportunity to negotiate a lower purchase price.

 Common areas a buyer should request warranties on

 Typically, a buyer should request warranty protection from the seller in connection with:

 - the share capital of the company being purchased

 - the accounts of the company being purchased

 - environmental issues